hfzSolutions/traitus/ONBOARDING_FEATURE.md

 - Allow customization of chat names during selection
 - Add more preference categories and AI assistants
 - Add "Select All" / "Deselect All" buttons
-- Allow model selection for each AI assistant
 - Save progress if user exits mid-onboarding
 - Add tutorial/help tooltips
 - Analytics tracking for preference and chat selections